Decentralized Composite Optimization in Stochastic Networks: A Dual Averaging Approach with Linear Convergence: Preliminaries

 for any $y,z\in\mathbb{R}^m$, and $f = \frac{1}{n}\sum_{i=1}^nf_i$.
 It is worth noting that for the strongly convex case (i.e., $\mu>0$), the sequence $\{a_t\}_{t\geq 1}$ is geometrically increasing; for the general convex case (i.e., $\mu = 0$), the sequence $\{a_t\}_{t\geq 1}$ equals the constant $a$.
 Moreover, both~\eqref{eq:standard-DA} and~\eqref{eq:at} require the modulus $\mu$ of strong convexity.
 In practice, one can use a lower bound of $\mu$ or simply set $\mu = 0$ in~\eqref{eq:standard-DA} and~\eqref{eq:at} if no valid lower bound is available.

 The following theorem summarizes the convergence property of the above dual averaging method, which is a direct extension of Theorem 3.2 by~\cite{lu2018relatively} to problems with non-smooth regularization terms.
-For completeness, we provide a proof of Theorem~\ref{exact_thm} in Appendix~\ref{sec:proof-Theorem1}.
+A proof of Theorem~\ref{exact_thm} is provided in \cite[Appendix F]{liu2021decentralized}.

 \begin{thm} When Assumption~\ref{problemassumption} is satisfied, let $\{x^{(t)}\}_{t\geq 0}$ be the sequence of iterates generated by the dual averaging method~\eqref{eq:standard-DA}, if $a \leq L^{-1}$, then